 - Remove and wash crisper drawers

-- Check for and clean any spills immediately
+- Clean any spills immediately

 - Wipe door gaskets with warm soapy water